 “about what people should expect from their jobs; the quality of life they should aspire to; how they ought to be treated when they are old; and what they should be able to offer their children.
 About what they have a right to expect from their employer, their government, their community, and their union.
-Expectations about what they themselves are capable of, about the power they could exercise if they worked together, and what they might use that collective poer to accomplish.
+Expectations about what they themselves are capable of, about the power they could exercise if they worked together, and what they might use that collective power to accomplish.
 Ultimately, expectations about where they will find meaning in their lives, and the kinds of relationships they can build with those around them.”

 In this video from 2015, McAlevey gives a presentation titled “Building Power to Win: Organizing Versus Mobilizing”.
-From 15 minutes in, it gives a good description of mobilising and organising.
+From 15 minutes in, she gives a good description of mobilising and organising.
 McAlevey explains that to build power our movements need to get clear on the differences between organising and mobilising.

 Organising is about relationships and building meaningful solidarities among majorities of people.
 It is about disrupting and diminish existing elite power.
 She explains that the lesson from US history is that during the 1920s-40s in the labor movement and 1940s-60s in the civil rights movement organising not mobilising was used, which led to huge change.
 She describes how since the 1960’s several factors have resulted in the organising skill set to be mostly lost.